 It Is Pronounced Tro PAY: The title and the neighborhood it comes from is pronounced "Tre-MAY", "TRE-May", or "Tremmy" (in the documentary Cutting Loose)

-Annie's first scene features her giving a subtle lesson in how to say New Orleans ("Or-lens," not "Or-leens," as it's sometimes pronounced in songs for a better rhyme).
+Annie's first scene features her giving a subtle lesson in how to say New Orleans ("ORE-lens," not "Or-LEENS," as it's usually pronounced in songs for a better rhyme and/or rhythm).

 Locked Out of the Loop: In season two, it bizarrely seems like everyone in town except Sophia knows about her father's suicide.